Finding Fennells

 When we walked through the back door, the aroma of stew met us.
 Now that I think about it, we ate potatoes from the big bin in the cellar for at least two meals a day.
 Mum had many ways of preparing them - boiled, mashed, baked, warmed up, in stews and soups, as potato scallop or mixed with left over roast as hash.
 Potatoes certainly played a major role in our daily diet.

-Over in Ireland, a potato famine in 1822
+Over in Ireland, a potato famine

-to the "New World".
+the family to the "New World".

-He got along well with the Maunsells who owned
+He got along well with the Maunsells who

-they had in the past.
+as they had in the past.

 The years slipped by, as Big John approached the age of sixty, he realized that he could not afford to wait any longer.
 He must make the transition while he and Nora were still healthy.
 Repeatedly, he thought about leaving their four room thatched cottage overlooking the bright green blanket of a fertile, yet sometimes soggy meadow; land that he and his family had worked and nurtured for so many years.
 "How could he bring himself to leave it and his brothers and sisters?" he thought to himself.
 The potato harvest, a main source of food, would be not as abundant as expected in the past.
 "Was that an indication of the future?" he reflected.

-Plans were made to take the ship, the Cordelia
+Plans were made to take the ship,

-out of Limerick Harbour onto the Shannon
+the Cordelia out of Limerick Harbour onto the Shannon

 River and sail to the Maritimes of British